z390development/z390/doc/file_services.md

 Input:

-* The file is assumed to be in conventional ASCII format, with each record ending in CRLF.
+* The file is assumed to be in conventional ASCII format, with each record ending in the operating system specific end-of-line (EOL) character(s).
-* CRLF is never read as part of the record.
+* EOL is never read as part of the record.
 * If the record is shorter than LRECL, then trailing blanks are inserted.
 * EODAD is invoked when all bytes have been read.

 Output:

-* CRLF is inserted at the end of each record after trailing blanks are stripped.
+* EOL is inserted at the end of each record after trailing blanks are stripped.

 ##### RECFM=VT Variable ASCII text